The following applies to the Stealth 500X only.

 Note: If you're having an audio or mic issue with your Stealth 500X, we first recommend trying a quick power cycle.

-If your Stealth 500X headset or transmitter are unresponsive, we recommend trying to reset the product in its bootloader mode using the Ear Force Audio Hub.
+If your Stealth 500X headset or transmitter are unresponsive, we recommend trying to reset the product in its bootloader mode using the Turtle Beach Audio Hub.
 To do this, please follow the steps below.

 Stealth 500X Bootloader Reset Instructions

 - Windows (7, 8, or 8.1) or Mac (OSX Mavericks or Yosemite) computer

 2. Open the Audio Hub, and the Audio Hub window should appear.

 3. Shut down the headset by holding the Mic Mute Button down for 10-20 seconds.